dhis2/climate-tools/docs/contribute.md

 ## Notebook contributions

-We want the DHIS2 Climate Tools educational guidebook to be a collaborative collection of user-contributions in the form of Jupyter notebooks, e.g. if you have developed useful scripts or workflows showcasing how to execute common climate operations and workflows.
+We want DHIS2 Climate Tools to be a collaborative collection of user-contributions in the form of Jupyter notebooks, e.g. if you have developed useful scripts or workflows showcasing how to execute common climate operations and workflows.
 In these cases we ask that you create this as an interactive Jupyter Notebook that guides others through the workflow, executes code, and visualizes results if relevant.

 Here's a step-by-step guide: